arturhoo/ADVISe/readme.md

 download the Processing Sandbox go to [the website][processing].

-You need to download the SQLibrary by Florian Jenett at [this link][sqlibrary] and follow the instructions on the same website.
+You need to download the SQLibrary by Florian Jenett at [this link][sqlibrary] and follow the instructions on the same link.

-The file `mysql_settings.txt.template` should be copied under the name it is used by the visualization:
+The template file `mysql_settings.txt.template` should be used to tell the program how to access your database:

     $ cp mysql_settings.txt.template mysql_settings.txt